waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzle Solutions & Learnings

-- **Victory Road 1F Puzzle (Active Investigation):** Pushing the boulder at (3, 11) onto the switch at (3, 10) has made the central boulder barrier at (10, 13) reachable.
-The next step is to navigate across the western elevated platform to the tile adjacent to the barrier, (9, 13), to confirm it is now passable.
+- **Victory Road 1F Puzzle (Hypothesis 2 - Toggle Switch):** **HYPOTHESIS 1 FAILED:** Pushing the boulder at (3, 11) onto the switch at (3, 10) made the central barrier at (10, 13) reachable, but the barrier itself remained impassable.
+The western platform is a dead end. **NEW HYPOTHESIS:** The switch at (3, 10) is a toggle.
+Pushing the boulder *off* the switch may be required to open the correct path.
+Next step is to navigate to (3, 9) and push the boulder south.
 - **Boulder Puzzle Reset:** Leaving and re-entering a floor resets all boulders to their original positions.
 This is a core mechanic for solving boulder puzzles and escaping self-inflicted traps.
 - **Elevation Change (Correction):** My hypothesis that one can step down from `elevated_ground` to `ground` was tested and proven false by the game engine.
 Movement between elevations is only possible on `steps` or `cleared_boulder_barrier` tiles.